 UDP based Publication Channel for Streaming Telemetry

-This document describes a UDP-based publication channel for streaming telemetry use to collect data from devices.
-A new shim header is proposed to facilitate the distributed data collection mechanism which directly pushes data from line cards to the collector.
-Because of the lightweight UDP encapsulation, higher frequency and better transit performance can be achieved.
+This document describes an UDP-based notification mechanism to collect data from networking devices.
+A shim header is proposed to facilitate the streaming of data directly from line cards to a collector.
+The objective is to rely on a lightweight approach to allow for higher frequency and better transit performance compared to already established notification mechanisms.

 Subscription to Multiple Stream Originators

 This documents describes extensions to the YANG notifications subscription to allow metrics being published directly from processors on line cards to target receivers, while subscription is still maintained at the route processor in a distributed forwarding system.

 The present document will describe the motivation, requirements, and challenges of using flow-oriented on-path telemetry techniques which provides relevant measurement or event reports to the AI-enabled network entities.
 The present document will outline a reference framework, named as “In-situ Flow Information Telemetry (IFIT)” and identify technical requirements, including: modes of flow-oriented on-path telemetry; IFIT-based reactive telemetry framework; and technical requirements, including intelligent flow and packet selection, intelligent data export, dynamic network probe, on-demand underlying technique selection.

 1. Technical requirement of automatic In-situ Flow Information Telemetry (IFIT) for carrier network

 2. Dataplane technical requirement of automatic In-situ Flow Information Telemetry (IFIT) for carrier network

 Publication URL: https://dl.acm.org/doi/pdf/10.1145/3342280.3342292